 Similarly, the ok hand gesture, another way we in the West would agree to something or say yes, also has negative connotations.
 I have heard it can be interpreted in some naughty ways.
-Probably best you avoid this one too, and stick with your words or a nod.
+Probably best you avoid this one too and stick with your words or a nod.

 If we talk about how to say yes in Thai, then we should definitely also talk about how to say no. The word for no in Thai is a bit easier to explain.
 Once again, we have a word that by itself can be used to mean no. This word for no is ‘mai’ (ไม่).
-Since negative words like this can sound harsh by themselves, you should probably use the polite words again when using it.
+Since negative words like this can sound harsh by themselves, you should probably use polite words again when using them.
 So that would be ‘mai krab’ (ไม่ครับ) and ‘mai ka’ (ไม่ค่ะ) for males and females respectively.

 Ao sapparot mai?